dortania/Getting-Started-With-ACPI/Universal/nvram-methods/ssdttime.md

 * `7.
 Dump DSDT` then run `5.
 PMC`

-This will provide you with some files, the main one you care about is SSDT-PMC**.aml**.
+This will provide you with some files, the main one you care about is SSDT-PMC.**aml**.
 The DSDT and .dsl are only left for referencing or verification.

 The main things to note with this method: